khalladay/khalladay.github.com/all/graphics/_posts/2013-07-02-Selective-Blur.md

 ---
 layout: graphics
 title: Selective-Blur
 snippet: Per-Material blurring for Unity3D.
-Allows single objects to be blurred without the need to blur everything. <strong>[Open Source]</strong>
+Allows single objects to be blurred without the need to blur everything.

 ---